 This is a very tanky setup that basically goes for every useful defensive mastery.
 Can be used in situations where you don't need that much more damage but are going for a more utility, tanky based build.
-Works very well with items such as Rylai's Crystal Scepter, Frozen Heart and Abyssal Scepter.
+Works very well with items such as Rylai's Crystal Scepter, Frozen Heart and Abyssal Mask.

 This setup is aimed to make you more durable in lane.
 It requires you to be slightly more cautious of your mana early game and you give up some movement speed, but in return you get some armor and a nice health boost for both early and late game.
 Works well combined with greater seal of vitality and items like Rylai's Crystal Scepter.

 Note: If you are getting the blue buffs, you can take a point out of Swiftness for Runic Affinity

 There are the runes I choose from for Swain.
 If you're unsure of what to pick or only just starting Swain, I would suggest a pretty standard AP carry page that looks something like this.